friflo/Friflo.Json.Fliox/Json.Tests/assets/auth/Role/info.md

 ## `predicate`

 Predicates are registered functions performing authorization via code and returning true to allow task execution.
 In contrast to all other `Right` types they enable filtering tasks by type and their specific properties.
+`predicate` rights are required if task authorization cannot be expressed by the common Rights like: `database`, `message`, `subscribeMessage` or `task`.

 Examples:
 - message / command tasks and their specific values